Skip To Main Content

 Approved by the Board of Education June 2023.

-In order to keep our students and staff healthy and avoid disruptions to learning, we plan to put the following health and safety measures in place.
+The following health and safety measures are in place to keep our students and staff healthy and avoid disruptions to learning.
 Our plans have been developed with guidance from the St. Louis County Department of Public Health and other health professionals, and align with WGSD policy EBB (Communicable Diseases).
 The public can provide ongoing input to our plan by emailing connect@wgmail.org.

 Guiding Principles